iYadavVaibhav/stem/docs/2-Data-Engineering/big-data.md

 ## Use Case: Audit Trail Data

-Consider a use case, where you an ecom website generates user activity log data, which is about 3GB per day.
+Consider a use case, where you an eCommerce website generates user activity log data, which is about 3GB per day.
 It is stored in Oracle DB.
 In 15 days the size reaches about 30GB.
 Oracle DB only keeps last 15 days audit data to keep size about 30GB.

-The analytics team, need at leasy 3 years of audit trail data, so that they can find patterns and take decisions.
+The analytics team, need at least 3 years of audit trail data, so that they can find patterns and take decisions.
 This will need 10 terabyte scalability.

-Evaluate the functional / non-functinoal requirements.
+Evaluate the functional / non-functional requirements.

 You need to create an ETL job that can read new data from Oracle DB in hourly batches, do the transformation to remove customer name and load it.

-The hourly batch ETL job should be designed so that it can concurrently read, transform parallely and concurrently and load it parallely, so that the ETL is fast.
+The hourly batch ETL job should be designed so that it can concurrently read, transform parallelly and concurrently and load it parallelly, so that the ETL is fast.

 The load db technology should be such that is can scale, is cheap, is mature, can be queries by SQL.

 Evaluate load technologies like, MySQL / MongoDB / HDFS+Impala.
-MySQL might get difficuly to scale, MongoDB is preferred for documents.
+MySQL might get difficulty to scale, MongoDB is preferred for documents.
 HDFS+Impala seems ideal choice for this.

-Evaludate ETL technologies like, Apache Pig / Apache Spark.
+Evaluate ETL technologies like, Apache Pig / Apache Spark.
 Both can let read from RDBMS using ODBC, Both can let write to HDFS, both allow concurrent processing.
 However, in performance Pig is slow as it uses map-reduce on disk, while spark is fast as it uses in-memory processing.
 Hence, we can pick spark for ETL job.

 **Considerations**